brainglobe/brainglobe.github.io/docs/source/community/developers/intro_to_codebase.md

-# The BrainGlobe Codebase
+# Introduction to the BrainGlobe codebase for developers

 This is an introduction to the high-level organisation of the BrainGlobe codebase for developers.
 It serves as an introduction for new contributors and as a reference for all contributors.

-It will cover BrainGlobe's guiding principles for development, its software architecture, and preferences for the technical stack.
+It will cover BrainGlobe's guiding principles for development and the default software architecture for BrainGlobe repositories.
 Note that this high-level organisation is (at least partially) aspirational, and implementing it is work-in-progress (see [current roadmap](/community/roadmaps/index.md))

 ## Guiding principles for development